KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-29-databases.md

 - Go to the [Cloud SQL](https://cloud.google.com/sql/) dashboard.
 - Click the `TRY IT FREE` button.
 - It'll ask you to set up a payment account.
-Check out the Google Cloud SQL price guide [here](https://cloud.google.com/sql/pricing) (running a small database for a month costs about 7 dollars).
+Check out the Google Cloud SQL price guide [Google Cloud - SQL Pricing](https://cloud.google.com/sql/pricing) (running a small database for a month costs about 7 dollars).
 - After you setup your payment account, you'll be redirected to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard).
 - Create a new Google Cloud Platform project, or choose an existing project if you're already using App Engine for server hosting.
 - Click the [SQL](https://console.cloud.google.com/sql/) link in the list on the left.